adrisec/staff-tester/README.md

 ## SMTP Server
 If you don't know how to use a SMTP server, you can try this tool by using the free Gmail SMTP server ([check more info here](https://www.lifewire.com/what-are-the-gmail-smtp-settings-1170854))
 If you have a corporative mail, maybe you can use your own SMTP server.
 If you don't know how to do it, ask to your hosting provider.
 Otherwise, you can use any other SMTP services.
 A simple Google search can help you with this configuration.
+### Connection reminders
+Staff-tester uses a TLS connection to the server.
+In the case that you have different alternatives(for example gmail SMTP uses different ports for TLS or SSL), you may need to consider it.

 # Disclaimer